-Ms. Monson counsels health care providers (including physicians and physician groups), hospitals and health systems, long-term care providers, service providers, outpatient diagnostic centers, and other health care companies and organizations, on issues including business formation, corporate planning and structure, governance, contractual relationships, nonprofit corporation issues, and business transactions such as mergers, acquisitions, affiliations, reorganizations and joint ventures.
+Ms. Monson counsels health care providers (including physicians and physician groups), hospitals and health systems, long-term care providers, service providers, outpatient diagnostic centers, and other health care companies and organizations, on health care regulatory issues.
+She also has experience in issues including business formation, corporate planning and structure, governance, contractual relationships, and business transactions such as mergers, acquisitions, affiliations, reorganizations and joint ventures.

-Ms. Monson regularly counsels clients on compliance with the privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA) and other federal and state laws relating to privacy, confidentiality and security of health information.
+Ms. Monson regularly counsels clients on compliance with the privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA), the HITECH Act, and other federal and state laws relating to privacy, confidentiality and security of health information.